 The key is to learn how to effectively troubleshoot policy issues, resolve them as quickly as possible, and structure your account so as to prevent ads from coming down in the future.

 When you’re undertaking any PPC account improvements, you shouldn’t gut all of your ads and replace them with new ones unless you’re prepared to have everything out of commission for a little while.

 Understanding this, as well as the fact that many ads will need to undergo review prior to being eligible to run, you should expect that there could be downtime (either due to review or disapproval of ads) before your new ads are up and running to their full potential.
 So, if you don’t want to halt all of your advertising, the smart thing to do is to keep a few of your current ads up while you undertake your account ‘renovation.’

 So simple, yet it’s amazing how the excitement of an ad overhaul can cause hiccups when an overzealous PPC account manager ‘spring cleans’ everything too early.

-In the U. S., the first thing to note about AdWords Trademark Policy is that it only governs ad text, and does not affect keywords.
-As they mention frequently, Google wishes to allow advertisers as much freedom as possible in the selection of their keywords, and as such in the U.S. they do not monitor trademarked terms in keywords.
+In the United States, the first thing to note about AdWords Trademark Policy is that it only governs ad text, and does not affect keywords.
+As they mention frequently, Google wishes to allow advertisers as much freedom as possible in the selection of their keywords, and they do not monitor trademarked terms in keywords in this country.
 This means that if you are a trademark owner and are upset that a competitor’s ad is showing up when your trademarked term is entered into the Google search bar—sorry, you’re out of luck.